cleitch01/cleitch01/README.md

 💻  I used to Dream Weave now it's VS Code <br>
 📚  I’m currently learning everything <br>
 ✈️  I hope to connect with other like-minded individuals and learn from their experiences <br>
-👀  I'm looking forward to contributing to projects and collaborating with others <br>
+👀  Looking forward to contributing to projects and collaborating with others <br>
 🕸️  2023 Goal: Learn more Ups & downs about Front-End Web Development <br>
 🧗🏻‍♀️  Fact: I love to mountaineer, create code and build models <br>